Mntry/Pay/CREDIT.md

 <sup>2</sup> Include this field for swiped account information.<br />
 <sup>3</sup> Include this field for tokenized card information.<br />
 <sup>4</sup> Include these fields for encrypted account information.<br />
+<sup>5</sup> Include this field for EMV QuickChip account information.<br />
-<sup>5</sup> Include this field for authorizations obtained from the voice authorization center.
+<sup>6</sup> Include this field for authorizations obtained from the voice authorization center.

 <br />